MadcapJake/Tattoo/README.md

 ### Goals

-* To provide a terminal app that fits the new Gnome look
+* To provide a terminal app that fits the Gnome look
 * To provide much of the functionality of Gnome Terminal
 * To add some additional niceties

+### Status

+Currently works as a basic terminal with tabs.
+However it doesn't have any customization as none of the menus have been implemented yet.
+Unless you want to jump into the code and change VTE's settings, your terminal is stuck with the default settings (e.g., color).

 ### Roadmap